Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 Why Insurance Rate Increases Cause Escrow Shortages

 An escrow shortage happens when your account balance falls short of what's needed to pay your actual bills.
-With home insurance premiums rising sharply in recent years, this has become a widespread problem for millions of homeowners.
+With home insurance premiums and property taxes rising sharply since the pandemic, this has become a widespread problem.
+Escrow payments jumped roughly 30% in 2025 alone, and homeowners insurance premiums rose 24% from 2021 to 2024, reaching an average of $3,303 per year according to the Consumer Federation of America.

 2024 Escrow Estimate